Continuously Variable Transmission (CVT) in Nissan’s 2019 – 2023 models:

 If you’ve taken your vehicle to your Nissan dealership multiple times for the exact same problem, and repairs have been made under the original manufacturer’s warranty, and that defect substantially impairs your use, value, or safety, you may be entitled to relief under the lemon law.

-Is Your Nissan a Lemon?
+Is Your Nissan with a CVT Transmission a Lemon?

 In order for us to obtain a full lemon law repurchase for you pursuant to California’s Lemon Law, we have to prove 3 things: